-Annex C. Referring concerns to the local agencies
+Annex B. Referring concerns to the local agencies

-Case details (include details of other children in the family/household if relevant) Reasons for referral I (select one category) back Case number(s): Inspector referring: Category 1 Serious issue of concernation Serious issue of concernation w child Category 2 Concern that the service offer or risk assessment may not be appropriate for the Date of referral: immediate risk of signifi • child's needs What are the issues t hat led to the case being referred?
-Service: Response and expla anation required by: Inspector's evaluat ion of the information provided by t he agency Sign off Chief officer: Date: Lead inspecto Date: or:
+Case details (include details of other children in the family/household if relevant) Reasons for referral (select one category) back Case number(s): Category 1 Category 2 Inspector referring: Date of referral: ☐ Serious issue of condexample, failure to follourotection procedures a immediate risk of signif ow child and/or child at ☐ Concern that the service offer or risk assessment may not be appropriate for the child's needs Service: What are the issues that led to the e case being referred?
+Response and expla anation required by: Inspector's evaluat ion of the information n provided by the agency Sign off Chief officer: Date: Lead inspect Date: or:

-Annex D. Challenges and complaints about joint inspections
+Annex C. Challenges and complaints about joint inspections